i8degrees/ttcards/README.md

 # TTcards #

-Remake (clone) of SquareSoft's Final Fantasy VIII Triple Triad card game.
+Remake of a beloved card game from my youth -- SquareSoft's Final Fantasy VIII Triple Triad -- no machine reverse engineering has been done (per se), other than from the game sprites.
+The code base derives entirely from many hours of amateur visual study and speculation (personal judgment) of how the game logic works based on reaction.

 ## Building Instructions ##